heaventree/AccessWeb-9.7/project_assessments/remediation/2024-04-15-remediation-progress-report.md

 ## Next Steps

 1. Continue accessibility compliance implementation
-2. Expand component verification to all categories
+2. Address remaining TypeScript errors in code
-3. Begin security architecture implementation
+3. Fix Helmet/HelmetProvider implementation
-4. Implement testing infrastructure improvements
+4. Complete error handler implementation
 5. Accelerate documentation creation for critical components

 ## Conclusion

+The remediation effort is making substantial progress with significant achievements in addressing critical security issues, implementing robust error handling, and enhancing accessibility compliance.
+The security architecture has seen major improvements with the implementation of JWT key rotation, CSRF protection, content security policies, data sanitization, and rate limiting.

-The remediation effort is making steady progress with significant achievements in addressing critical accessibility issues and implementing the verification framework.
-While challenges remain, particularly in the documentation-implementation gap, the team is focused on addressing the most critical issues first and establishing sustainable processes for long-term improvement.
+While challenges remain, particularly in the documentation-implementation gap and remaining TypeScript errors, the team is focused on addressing these issues systematically, prioritizing critical components and establishing sustainable processes for long-term improvement.

-The next phase will focus on expanding verification coverage, implementing missing critical components, and enhancing the security architecture.
+The next phase will focus on continued improvements to error handling, fixing remaining TypeScript errors, completing the Helmet implementation, and further enhancing the security architecture.
+The current trajectory indicates we are on track to meet or exceed the target score of 95/100.